k3razz/EclipseMenu/README.md

 # ♥ Thanks

-Thanks to [MalumMenu](https://github.com/scp222thj/MalumMenu), thanks to which EclipseMenu exists.
+Thanks to [MalumMenu](https://github.com/scp222thj/MalumMenu), for the existence of EclipseMenu.